 However, for most of Truth or Dare, the scares rely heavily on loud sounds and fairly generic set-ups that telegraph themselves.

 Director Jeff Wadlow liberally spreads a few nice scares and jumps throughout Truth or Dare.
 In the film’s best moment, one character is dared to drink a bottle of vodka while walking along a rooftop.
-This scene offers genuine thrills and tension that would hold up well with some of the best scary moments from other horror films.
-However, for most of Truth or Dare, the scares rely heavily on loud sounds and fairly generic set-ups that telegraph themselves.
+This scene offers genuine thrills and tension that hold up with some of horror’s best scary moments.
+However, Truth or Dare leans too heavily on on loud sounds and generic set-ups.
 In movie theaters, these scares will work very well, especially if you’re watching it with a full audience present.
-This is the kind of horror film that’s sure to elicit some quick jumps and gleeful screams but its scares aren’t likely to hold up to a second viewing.
+This is the kind of horror move that’s sure to elicit some quick jumps and gleeful screams.
+Unfortunately, those scares may not hold up to repeat viewings.

 Some Assembly Required

-Despite its interesting premise, Truth or Dare also feels increasingly derivative with its execution.
-There are definitely elements of It Follows, The Ring, and Final Destination in Truth or Dare and it does not benefit from these comparisons.
+Truth or Dare also executes scares in a somewhat derivative fashion.
+Veteran horror fans will see elements of It Follows, The Ring, and Final Destination in Truth or Dare and it does not benefit from these comparisons.
 Horror films can excel regardless of their rating but, in this case, the PG-13 rating handcuffs Truth or Dare.
 Wadlow is never able to create a death scene that approaches the zany energy of any of the Final Destination films.
 Even the film’s attempt at a signature trait with its ‘creepy face’ feels like its trying too hard to step on the coattails of other films.
 Unfortunately, the effect looks more like a bad Snapchat filter.

-Truth or Dare is by no means an awful film – it’s very watchable and makes for a harmless night at the movies.
-It’s the type of horror movie that is going to go over much better in a crowded theater where the sound and crowd energy will certainly prop up the light scares.
+Truth or Dare is by no means an awful film.
+On the contrary, it’s very watchable and makes for a harmless night at the movies.
+In fact, it’s the type of horror movie that is going to go over much better in a crowded theater where the sound and crowd energy will certainly prop up the light scares.
 That being said, Truth or Dare is definitely a lesser effort from Blumhouse Studios that never approaches the quality of their better films.